“How did I get here?”

 Tons of pressure to hit sales numbers from managers who were just grateful they weren’t in the field anymore.

 Tons of pressure to be able to keep my job and provide for my family all the while, being at the whim of someone who really only cared about whether sales target were being hit.
 Or not.
 To them, nothing else mattered.

-There was no creativity.
+There was nothing creative about what I was doing.
 There was nothing inspiring about chasing sales numbers.
-On top of all that pressure, there was the creative part of me that was dying to be expressed.
+On top of all that pressure, there was the creative part of me that was dying to get out.

 I was really good at what I did, but my skills were no fit for this kind of work any longer.
 I was great at working with people – I loved my customers.
 I loved finding solutions to their issues that I could help them with.
 I loved learning about their businesses and what made them tick.
 I loved the creative part of finding solutions to their biggest challenges.